urql-graphql/urql/docs/guides.md

 #### Forward and Return Composition

-When you create a client and pass it an array of exchanges, Urql composes them left-to-right into a single exchange using [`composeExchanges`](https://github.com/FormidableLabs/urql/blob/master/src/exchanges/compose.ts). `composeExchanges` orchestrates stream forward and return between exchanges.
-Here's the noopExchange in context:
+When you create a client and pass it an array of exchanges, `urql` composes them left-to-right into a single exchange using [`composeExchanges`](https://github.com/FormidableLabs/urql/blob/master/src/exchanges/compose.ts). `composeExchanges` orchestrates stream forward and return between exchanges.
+Here's the `noopExchange` in context:

 ```js
 import { Client, dedupeExchange, fetchExchange } from 'urql';